The-OpenROAD-Project/OpenROAD/src/ppl/README.md

 | `-pin_size` | Tthe width and height of the pin (in microns). |
 | `-force_to_die_boundary` | When this flag is enabled, the pin will be snapped to the nearest routing track, next to the die boundary. |

-### Place All Pins
+### Place Pins

+The `place_pins` command places all pins together.
 Use the following command to perform pin placement:

 ```tcl
 place_pins